kilsmo/fragmate/README.md

 Redux is a framework where all state is explicit and everything is in one state.

-An ideal framework would be a framework that given an external, explicit state renders the application with the help of a function that takes the state as an argument, using functional programming style and composition.
+An ideal framework according to me would be a framework that given an external, explicit state renders the application with the help of a function that takes the state as an argument, using functional programming style and composition.